jasonmacduffie/isles-of-maga/story.md

 Races/Species
 -------------
 Aside from the four human-like races (Dwarves, Elves, Halflings, and Humans), there are four beast races: Lacertines (lizard people), Felidines (cat people), Corvidines (crow people), and Vespertines (bat people).
 Because the four non-beast races already have details in the BFRPG rules, they are mainly described in terms of their political relationships.
+The beast races have full descriptions for player characters.

 ### Dwarves